pak21/z80trace/README.md

    to when something like a CALL NZ, nnnn is not taken because A was zero).
 * `RET` on the line *after* a RET instruction is actually taken.

+There's a patch for [Fuse](https://fuse-emulator.sourceforge.net/) in `fuse-with-trace.patch` which will enable Fuse to create an appropriate trace file.

 ## Any questions?

 Mail `philip-z80trace@shadowmagic.org.uk`.